Texas church grieves, prays, sings after deadly shooting

 “He laid down his life for a lot of people that day.
 I don’t want people to forget that.”

-When Kinnunen stood up with a shotgun during the Lord’s Supper, Richard White, standing at the back, reached for his pistol and yelled, “Drop it!”
+When Kinnunen rose with a shotgun during the Lord’s Supper, Richard White, standing at the back, reached for his pistol and yelled, “Drop it!”

 “He laid down his life for a lot of people that day,” Glenda White said of her husband.
 “I don’t want people to forget that.”